wenxindongwork/keras-tuner-alpha/README.md

 **Troubleshooting**:

-- You can also exec into the ray head node using `ray attach examples/ray/cluster.yaml` and run `ray status` to see the status of the nodes.

 - If you see an `update-failed` error, don't worry.
 This should not affect the nodes being properly set up.
+- You can exec into the ray head node using `ray attach examples/ray/cluster.yaml` and run `ray status` to see the status of the nodes.

-3. Once all nodes in your ray cluster are set up and active, and you have launched the dashboard, submit the HuggingFace gemma example using the following commands.
+3. Once all nodes in your ray cluster are set up and active, and you have launched the dashboard, run the HuggingFace gemma example using the following commands.

 You only need to set this environment variable once.